Early Origins of the Habbinton family

 Early Notables of the Habbinton family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Habbinton Notables in all our PDF Extended History products and printed products wherever possible.
+Sir Thomas Habington or Abington...
+Another 72 words (5 lines of text) are included under the topic Early Habbinton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Habbinton family to the New World and Oceana